Looking for images cleared for use in education? You're in the right place.

 Images downloaded by clicking the "Save" icon in the image viewer within the Digital Library may not be used in publications, except for student papers, theses, and dissertations (provided the dissertations are not distributed widely).
 Artstor images may not be used for any commercial purpose, such as being incorporated into a publication distributed by a press, regardless of whether that press is commercial or non-profit.

-However, Artstor does provide Images for Academic Publishing (IAP), very high-resolution images free-of-charge for use in noncommercial scholarly publications.
-Artstor users can download IAP images by providing some basic information and agreeing to its Terms & Conditions of Use.
+However, Artstor does provide a way to download very high-resolution images free-of-charge for use in noncommercial scholarly publications.
+ARTstor's Images for Academic Publishing (IAP) initiative seeks to facilitate scholarship in the arts by reducing the costs associated with publishing images in academic journals and similar publications.
+Artstor users can download IAP images by providing some basic information and agreeing to the IAP Terms & Conditions of Use.
 To find an image that is available through IAP, simply add "IAP" to your search criteria.
 IAP images will have an icon reading "IAP" located directly beneath their thumbnail image.
 In some instances, third-party copyright permissions may be needed (such as where the underlying work in an image is still under copyright).